darrylad/pyDataManuplation/README.md

 ```
 This will install the required packages into your virtual environment.

-### Run
+### General Usage

 ```bash
 python <PROJECT_MAIN_FILE> <ARGUMENTS>
 ```

-For more details, see the README.md file in each project folder.
+For more details, see the `README.md` file in each project folder.

 ### Deactivate venv